icopy-site/awesome/docs/awesome/awesome-generative-ai.md

 - [Anthropic courses](https://github.com/anthropics/courses) - Anthropic's educational courses.
 - [Build a Large Language Model (From Scratch)](https://www.manning.com/books/build-a-large-language-model-from-scratch) - A guide to building your own working LLM, by Sebastian Raschka.
 - [Prompt Engineering for Vision Models](https://www.deeplearning.ai/short-courses/prompt-engineering-for-vision-models/) - A free DeepLearning.AI short course on how to prompt computer vision models with natural language, bounding boxes, segmentation masks, coordinate points, and other images.
+- [Build a Reasoning Model (From Scratch)](https://www.manning.com/books/build-a-reasoning-model-from-scratch) - A guide to building a working reasoning model from the ground up, by Sebastian Raschka.

 ## More lists

 - [Tools and Resources for AI Art](https://pharmapsychotic.com/tools.html) - A large list of Google Colab notebooks for generative AI, by [@pharmapsychotic](https://twitter.com/pharmapsychotic).
-- [The Generative AI Application Landscape](https://twitter.com/sonyatweetybird/status/1584580362339962880) - An infographic that maps the generative AI ecosystem, by [Sonya Huang](https://twitter.com/sonyatweetybird) of Sequioa Capital.
+- [The Generative AI Application Landscape](https://twitter.com/sonyatweetybird/status/1584580362339962880) - An infographic that maps the generative AI ecosystem, by [Sonya Huang](https://twitter.com/sonyatweetybird) of Sequoia Capital.
 - [Startups - @builtwithgenai](https://airtable.com/shr6nfE9FOHp17IjG/tblL3ekHZfkm3p6YT) - An Airtable list by [@builtwithgenai](https://twitter.com/builtwithgenai).
 - [The Generative AI Index](https://airtable.com/shrH4REIgddv8SzUo/tbl5dsXdD1P859QLO) - An Airtable list by [Scale Venture Partners](https://www.scalevp.com/generative-ai).
 - [Generative AI for Games](https://twitter.com/gwertz/status/1593268767269670912) - A market map of companies working on Generative AI for games, by [a16z](https://a16z.com/).